Peter Jackson's unrealized projects: Temeraire

 In 2006, The Hollywood Reporter announced that Jackson optioned the film rights to Naomi Novik's Temeraire series. "[It's] a terrific meld of two genres that I particularly love—fantasy and historical epic," Jackson said at the time.
 In a 2009 interview with IGN, Jackson stated that he was considering adapting the novels in the form of a miniseries instead.
 "With six books, I really don't like the idea of making a big-budget movie of the first book and it not doing well at the box office and suddenly that's the end of the series."

 2010s

 Untitled New Zealand-set film

 While promoting The Hobbit: The Battle of the Five Armies (2014), Jackson revealed to several news publications that before embarking on directing the Adventures of Tintin sequel, he wanted to return to his roots and make a new film set in New Zealand first.
 He stated that he and Fran Walsh were in the process of adapting several true stories about their native country that would be "similar in tone and scope" to Heavenly Creatures (1994).
 "We really want to do something now that's connected with where we live rather than something that's a Hollywood thing," said Jackson.
 No further details were disclosed.
 In 2016, Steven Spielberg revealed that a "secret" new film directed by Jackson was in development at Amblin Entertainment.

+2020s

+Untitled projects

+In 2025, Jackson told Screen Rant that he was not retired from filmmaking that he was currently in the process of developing and writing three new screenplays.